 What is Solitary Confinement: Solitary confinement is the isolation of a person in a jail or prison cell for all or nearly all day with little environmental stimulation or opportunity for human interaction.
 Solitary confinement in Virginia is considered 20 hours per day in isolation away from the rest of the prison population for adults, and 17 hours a day for juvenile offenders.

-Solitary Confinement in Virginia: Tyquine Lee, 28, spent over 600 days in solitary at Red Onion prison in Virginia from 2016 to 2018.
+People who were formerly incarcerated routinely describe people being put in lengthy solitary confinement for minor rule infractions.
+Tyquine Lee, 28, spent more than 600 days in solitary at Red Onion prison in Virginia from 2016 to 2018.
 Red Onion is a supermax prison treated as an "end of the line" facility within the penal system.
-While HB1642/SB1777 was signed into law in April 2019, requiring the Department of Corrections (VADOC) to report certain data related to its use of isolated confinement each year, there are still discrepancies in reporting use of isolation.
+Such excessive use of solitary confinement is torture.

 The Solution: Solitary confinement should be prohibited except in rare circumstances - such as when a prisoner poses a real and imminent threat of physical harm - and only for as little time as necessary.
-This legislation will make the Commonwealth safer and more just by demanding that Virginia prisons and jails consider humane alternatives before implementing a dehumanizing and barbaric practice that is known to exacerbate and even cause serious mental illness.
+VICPP supports SB 108 patroned by Sen. Joseph Morrissey (D) and co-patroned by Sen. Jill Vogel, and HB 1291 patroned by Del.
+Cliff Hayes (D).
+The bill will make the Virginia safer and more just by requiring Virginia prisons and jails to consider humane alternatives before implementing a dehumanizing and barbaric practice that is known to exacerbate and even cause serious mental illness.

 Mental Health Impact: Inmates who experience isolation are considerably more likely to develop mental health issues than those in the general prison population.
-The Virginia Department of Corrections reported that 26% of prisoners have mental health issues.
+The Virginia Department of Corrections reported that 26 percent of prisoners have mental health issues.
 Prisoners in solitary confinement are diagnosed with a range of disorders such as bipolar disorder, post-traumatic stress disorder because of abuse, manic depression, and schizophrenia amid other mental illnesses.